-AIG Life carries out various types of Stress and Scenario Testing (SST) in order to inform the Board about any changes in its risk appetite, to assist the management in efficient use of the Company's capital resources and to make recommendations to the Board regarding dividend payments.
-Various tests are conducted to identify the implications of a wide-range of risks within the Stress and Scenario Testing Framework.
+AIG Life carries out various types of Stress and Scenario Testing (SST) in order to inform the Board about any changes in its risk appetite, to assist management in the efficient use of the Company's capital resources and to make recommendations to the Board regarding dividend payments.
+Various tests are conducted to identify the implications of a wide range of risks within the SST Framework.
 This ensures that potential adverse scenarios are considered and negative outcomes can be adequately mitigated either through controls implemented in advance or through timely remedial measures.

-Stress and Scenario Testing (including Reverse Stress Testing) is a key risk management tool used within the Company.
-AIG Life also conducts reverse stress tests on an annual basis that examine the conditions that would render the Company business model unviable.
+SST (including reverse stress testing) is a key risk management tool used within the Company.
+AIG Life's reverse stress tests are conducted on an annual basis and examine the conditions that would render the Company's business model unviable.
 The stress tests and specific parameters used are reviewed and approved by the Board prior to execution with the outcomes included in the ORSA report.
-The impact of the stress tests used during the 2018 ORSA process is provided under each risk type.
+The impact of the stress tests used during the 2020 ORSA process is provided under each risk type.